harEshInBerlin/weasleys.github.io/about.md

 * Learn to build an iOS app.

 ### Personality Goals
-* Learn to swing dance.
+* Learn to swing dance. :dancer:
 * Learn spanish!

 ### Read 52 books, 1 for each week!